danilovsergei/yt-dlp-split-and-tag/README.md

 ## Features
 * Strips chapters information from split files.
 Default --split-chapters adds all chapters metadata to each split file.
 See [bug/8363](https://github.com/yt-dlp/yt-dlp/issues/8363).
 Audio playes load split files incorrectly
 * Allows to extract artist , title , album from chapter title using regex.
-Default --split-chapters writes the same title/artist to each split file
+Default --split-chapters writes the same title/artist to each split file.
+[Usage example](https://github.com/danilovsergei/yt-dlp-split-and-tag#only-print-information-how-chapter-title-will-be-split)
-* Provides conveninent --regex parameter to yt-dlp to perform chapter title parsing
+* Provides conveninent --regex parameter to yt-dlp to perform chapter title parsing.\
+This option also auto populates yt-dlp --use-postprocessor arguments.
+So no need to specify SplitAndTag directly

 ## Installation